-The Israeli company develops computational protein-design algorithms that it uses to build tailor-made enzymes.
+The Israeli company, announced as The Most Innovative Technology or Service Supporting the F&B Industry winners at The Fi Global Startup Innovation Challenge 2020, develops computational protein-design algorithms that it uses to build tailor-made enzymes.
 Using these enzymes as biocatalysts for other chemical reactions, Enzymit can help suppliers scale up production of high-value molecules that have supply chain issues.
-Producing the best-tasting stevia molecules that exist in tiny quantities in the natural stevia leaf is one example.
+Producing the best-tasting stevia molecules that exist in tiny quantities in the natural stevia leaf, is one example.

 Co-founded just one year ago by Gideon Lapidoth, its CEO and CTO, and Dror Baran, head of R&D, the startup completed pre-seed funding in May this year, and is already working with a number of companies, including an Israeli cell-cultured meat company and an international flavour and fragrance house.